 We try to be good parents, juggling, plate spinning and unicycling simultaneously in our bid to keep everyone in the house happy.
 There’s shopping and laundry to be done, meals to prepare, clearing up, school stuff, walking the dog.
 Oh, and earning a living, before you can even dare to consider ‘Me Time’.

 Seemingly endless, random things swipe at our Time allocation.
 Why does it have to take so long for kids to put their shoes on?
-What about all that Time wasted being stuck in traffic jams, at red lights, roadworks, railway gates or when motorway traffic grinds to a standstill for no apparent reason?
+What about all that Time wasted being stuck in traffic jams, at red lights, roadworks or when motorway traffic grinds to a standstill for no apparent reason?

 In spite of our best intentions, we are all capable of sabotaging our own Time.
 We faff, we procrastinate, we get distracted – have you ever found yourself wondering what you are searching for on Google or why you’ve walked into a particular room?

-On a daily basis, all the scheduled things in your Time allocation, which don’t make it into the Time box, need to be stockpiled, compressed or written off.
+On a daily basis, how many scheduled things in your Time allocation need to be stockpiled for another day, compressed or written off.
 Seriously, you didn’t think you’d ever actually take that spa day you won in the raffle, did you?

 Have you ever noticed how, if you steal (yes, take something that doesn’t belong to you) Time to sit down quietly with a cup of tea, or ring a friend, or lie back and shut your eyes, or read – just for a moment – demands to get your Time will burst into life?
 ‘Where are my football boots?’
 Or there’ll be screams from outside as one child tries to kill a sibling.
 Or everyone will congregate close to you and start a big argument.
 Suddenly, the Time that you stole has, itself, been snatched back.
 And why is it, when you’ve been looking forward to going to an amazing event or doing something really special, someone else gets ill or you’re instead required to spend your precious Time waiting in A&E?